 Open market operations (OMOs)-the purchase and sale of securities in the open market by a central bank-are a key tool used by the Federal Reserve in the implementation of monetary policy.
-Historically, the Federal Reserve has used OMOs to adjust the supply of reserve balances so as to keep the federal funds rate around the target federal funds rate established by the Federal Open Market Committee (FOMC).
-OMOs are conducted by the Trading Desk at the Federal Reserve Bank of New York (FRBNY), which acts as agent for the FOMC.
+Historically, the Federal Reserve has used OMOs to adjust the supply of reserve balances so as to keep the federal funds rate around the target federal funds rate established by the FOMC.
+OMOs are conducted by the Trading Desk at the FRBNY, which acts as agent for the FOMC.
 The range of securities that the Federal Reserve is authorized to purchase and sell is relatively limited.
 The authority to conduct OMOs is granted under Section 14 of the Federal Reserve Act.